-Joël Robuchon – 28 stars
+Joël Robuchon – 31 stars

-Alain Ducasse – 19 stars
+Alain Ducasse – 21 stars

-Gordon Ramsay – 6 stars
+Gordon Ramsay – 16 stars

 Thomas Keller – 7 stars

-Keller’s three star establishment French Laundry celebrated its 20-year anniversary last year, and was on two occasions deemed the best restaurant on the planet.
-He’s a chef who’s widely celebrated in America, and has made a good name for himself in France, but his culinary empire doesn’t look like it’s soon to expand.
-‘You know,’ he told Huffington Post, ‘I’m 57 years old and I can’t stay in the kitchen forever.’
+Keller’s three-star establishment French Laundry, one of his five restaurants, celebrated its 20-year anniversary two years ago, and was on two occasions deemed the best restaurant on the planet.
+Keller, a California native, is widely celebrated in America for his French-style cooking, and he has made a good name for himself in France.
+Don’t count on Keller expanding his culinary empire though.
+In 2013, he hinted at retirement, telling the Huffington Post ‘You know, I’m 57 years old and I can’t stay in the kitchen forever.’

 Heston Blumenthal – 6 stars